jrwu-lab/PPoll/README.md

 - checkpoint preparation instructions;
 - data access and usage terms.

 The full PPoll dataset is not publicly released before publication.
-Researchers who need access to the complete dataset should contact the maintainers and sign the PPoll Data Use Agreement.
+After the paper is successfully published, we will release the full dataset.
+For now, we can only provide a subset of samples.

 ## Sample Data Structure